Archbishop Carney Regional Secondary School: History

-Founded in 1994 by eight Roman Catholic parishes in the cities of Coquitlam, Port Coquitlam, Port Moody, Maple Ridge & Pitt Meadows, ACRSS had humble beginnings.
+ACRSS was founded in 1994 by eight Roman Catholic parishes in the cities of Coquitlam, Port Coquitlam, Port Moody, Maple Ridge & Pitt Meadows.
 In its first year, the school operated from portable classrooms on the parking lot of Our Lady of Assumption Catholic elementary school in Port Coquitlam with only 87 students.

 The school is under charge of the Roman Catholic Archdiocese of Vancouver and is the newest Roman Catholic high school in the Lower Mainland with just under 600 registered students for the fall semester of September 2021.

 The first wing of the permanent school was opened in September, 1995.
 A second wing of classrooms, expanded gymnasium and multi-purpose room were added two years later.
 In 2011, construction went underway to add the next phase; a Fine Arts wing, which was completed the following year.
 Eventually the school plans to add an athletic Field House as well.
 The school is continuously growing, particularly in the areas of Fine Arts and Athletics.
 These facilities are needed to address these growing needs and provide an inspiring quality of education for Archbishop Carney's students.
 Approval from the Archdiocese of the field house is still required and will need the full support of the entire community in order to be achieved.

 As of 2009, SMART boards have been incorporated into the classroom curriculum.